 - Recycled Soundtrack: In a rare case for this franchise, only half of the soundtrack contains original tracks.
 The rest are taken from elsewhere.

 - Social Media Before Reason: Sumireko seems more concerned with taking pictures for her Instagram than participating in the actual danmaku battles.

 - Teleportation: Sumireko being able to teleport has already been established, but it's a major mechanic here.

-- Tomato in the Mirror: Doremy initially states that the reason the Dream World denizens are so hostile towards Sumireko is that they are jealous of her "flesh-and-blood body," which changes context later, when it is revealed that the Sumireko you've been playing is Dream Sumireko, who has hijacked the real Sumireko's body.
+- Tomato in the Mirror: Doremy initially states that the reason the Dream Land denizens are so hostile towards Sumireko is that they are jealous of her "flesh-and-blood body," which changes context later, when it is revealed that the Sumireko you've been playing is Dream Sumireko, who has hijacked the real Sumireko's body.
 They aren't jealous just because she's a real person, but because she's a dream-self who somehow managed to Body Swap with her real-world counterpart, something the repressed dream-selves are eager to repeat after the Perfect Possession Incident.